Celts, Romans, Saxons and Normans

 The power of sport and outdoor activities has long been used as an educational tool.
 From the fields of Eaton, Rugby and Harrow for the privileged, to Victorian ‘muscular Christianity’ where sport was used to instil morality, rules and values for the working classes.
 Baden Powell established the scouting movement in 1907 after a career as a military officer, he’d noticed how bush craft and outdoor survival techniques fostered greater independence and self-reliance in soldiers.

-There are reports that Baden Powell actually spent two weeks visiting White Hall as part of his honeymoon tour of friends and family with his new wife.
+There are reports that Baden Powell actually spent 2 weeks visiting White Hall as part of his honeymoon tour of friends and family with his new wife.
 Kurt Hahn, a German educationalist who had been forced to leave his own country, used ideas from scouting and his own experiences as a head master in Germany to develop educational principles that used education outside the classroom as a core theme.
 He established Gordonstoun, an independent school in Scotland, on these principles.

 He also created outward bound in 1941 after concern about the inferior survival rates of young seamen compared to their older compatriots in the north sea convoys.
 Kurt used outdoor activities to teach confidence, tenacity and perseverance to give young seamen the ability to survive.
 He later went onto develop the Duke of Edinburgh Award Scheme from a similar scheme already running at Gordonstoun.